Welcome to the Registrar's Office

 - Students who have an incomplete Stellic record should anticipate email outreach from the Registrar to verify accuracy, resolve potential concerns, and/or to discuss options moving forward.
 Please do not ignore communication outreach from the Registrar’s Office as this could jeopardize an ability to resolve an issue that keeps you from graduating on time.

-- Send official transcripts/reports for any pending/missing transfer work to the Registrar's Office.
+- Final (official) transcripts/reports for previously pending/missing transfer work has been submitted to the Registrar's Office.

 - Finish remaining requirements!
-This includes any remaining “IP” or “I” marks on their transcript by end of Block 4 (for Winter Grads) or Block 8 (for Spring Grads).
+This includes any remaining “IP” or “I” marks on their transcript by end of Block 8 (for Spring Grads).

-- If there is missing transfer credit on the student's record, an official transcript must be sent to the Registrar’s Office ASAP.
+- If there is missing transfer credit on your student's record, an official transcript must be sent to the Registrar’s Office ASAP.

 - Stay informed with graduation events from the College Events office

-Students must meet all degree requirements by end of Block 8 to graduate and receive a diploma at Spring Commencement.
-Degree requirements include: major, general education, and 32-unit.
-Students who are within their final two units of their degree requirements by end of Block 8 and want to participate at Commencement, will remain eligible for participation eligibility at the ceremony (walk across stage) but will not be officially graduated and will not receive a diploma until the final remaining requirements are completed.
+Students must meet all degree requirements by end of Block 8 to graduate and receive a degree at Spring Commencement.
+Degree requirements include: major, general education, and 32-unit w/residency.
+Students who are within their final two units of their degree requirements by end of Block 8 and want to participate at Commencement qualify as "Marching Only" participants at the ceremony.
+Marching Only particpants are not degree holders until the conferral period following the semester in which they complete their remaining requirements.
 If you think you’ll fall in this category, please apply and reach out to the Registrar's office so that we can discuss a marching only option that keeps you on the list for the Commencement ceremony.

 show all / hide all